 Hours Requirement.
 The minimum number of credit hours required for the baccalaureate degree is 120 in courses meeting the various requirements stated in this document.
+Sub-100-level courses, e.g., M014 Mathematics, do not count toward graduation.

 Grade Code.
-The official grade code of the University is as follows: A (highest passing grade), A-, B+, B, B-, C+, C-, D+, D- (lowest passing grade), F (failed), I (incomplete), R (deferred), S (satisfactory), P (passing), and W (withdrawn).
+The official grade code of the University is as follows: A (highest passing grade), A-, B+, B, B-, C+, C, C-, D+, D, D- (lowest passing grade), F (failed), I (incomplete), R (deferred), S (satisfactory), P (passing), and W (withdrawn).

 Numerical Points.
-For purposes of determining the cumulative grade point average, instructors in undergraduate courses use a grading system which includes plus and minus grades and the Registrar uses numerical grades for plus and minus grades when computing G.P.A.s [A=4.0, A=3.7, B=3.0, B=3.0, B=2.7, C=2.0, C=1.7, D=1.0, D=0.7, F=0.0].
+For purposes of determining the cumulative grade point average, instructors in undergraduate courses use a grading system which includes plus and minus grades as well as straight grades for all undergraduate course records, and that the Registrar compute numerical grades for plus and minus grades when computing GPA's (A=4.0, A=3.7, B+3.3, B=3.0, B=2.7, C+2.3, C=2.0, C=1.7, D+1.3, D=1.0, D=0.7, F=0.0).

 Grade Point Average Requirements.
 A minimum cumulative grade point average of C (2.0) is required to graduate.
-Students with a 3.5 grade point average will graduate with distinction, a 3.7 will qualify for high distinction, and a 3.9 grade point average will earn an indication of highest distinction.
-It should be noted that any student who earns a passing grade (A to D) and repeats the course will have both grades computed in the grade point average.
-However, the credit hours will be added to hours toward graduation only once.
+Grades of A, B, C, D, and F are included in the grade average.
 Transfer students admitted from other institutions with deficiencies in credit points are expected to overcome those deficiencies with Indiana University grades.